 Propeller recently had the pleasure of attending the Northern California Association of Change Management Professionals Annual Symposium, a San Francisco Bay Area event that provides a venue for the change leader community to share best practices, meet fellow change makers, and walk away with innovative ideas to help lead others.
-Rachel Crocker, Propeller’s Change Management Practice Director, who is leading the growth of our San Francisco practice, represented Propeller on a leadership panel to discuss the latest trends in change management.
+Rachel Crocker, Propeller’s People & Change Practice Director, who is leading the growth of our San Francisco practice, represented Propeller on a leadership panel to discuss the latest trends in change management.
 We wanted to share her thoughts and ask a few follow up questions.

 One of the things I’m hearing from business partners is that there’s a lot of interest in building change skills as a capability.
 Leaders I’ve worked with have said, “how can we, as a company, think about change differently and make it tangible?”.
 Sometimes change can seem nebulous and theoretical.
 Our clients are looking for culturally specific levers to pull and for ways to make changes sustainable.
 Building strong internal capabilities allows for both repeatability and sustainability.